dmatelokoh/chinook-analytics-portfolio/02-Python-case-studies/04_purchase_timing_frequency.md

 Before landing on the final chart, I tested two other approaches:

 A **scatter plot** (every invoice as a dot, date on X, customer on Y) was the first attempt.
-With ~54K points, even low alpha transparency produced a uniform gray fog — you couldn't distinguish clustering from noise.
+With ~54K points, even low alpha transparency produced a uniform gray fog.
+You couldn't distinguish clustering from noise.
 The chart was unreadable, so it answered nothing.

 A **heatmap** (invoice counts by month × year) was more readable, but it only told one story: the business is growing.
 The color gradient went left to right (year over year), not top to bottom (month over month).
 No seasonal pattern emerged beyond what the time series already showed.
 It was redundant.

-The **monthly revenue time series with YoY overlay** survived because it answers both sub-questions in one chart: are there seasonal patterns (the revenue line), and is the growth rate changing (the YoY line).
+The **monthly revenue time series with YoY overlay** made the cut because it answers both sub-questions in one chart: are there seasonal patterns (the revenue line), and is the growth rate changing (the YoY line).

 ### The Deliverable